-The Excella is equipped with an Automatic Gas Regulator.
+International models are equipped with an automatic gas regulator.
 Both tanks are connected to this regulator and are turned on.
 Gas is drawn from only one tank at a time and when the tank being used is depleted the regulator automatically switches to the full tank.
 An indicator on the regulator points toward the tank being used to give you a visual reminder when one tank is empty.
-Additionally a tank gauge is on each tank indicating fuel level.
 The empty tank can be removed for refilling without disturbing the tank being used.

 Simply close the tank valve, disconnect it, have it filled and reconnect.